syedsaqib2457/php-hash/readme.md

 ## NodeCompute

-`NodeCompute is currently in a pre-release development phase and is likely to contain errors.`
+`NodeCompute is currently in a pre-release development phase and is likely to contain errors during development.`

 `Production systems shouldn't be deployed until version 1 is released with system update functionality from the API.`